 I consider the default of All to be an unlikely event given its current A. M. Best Financial Strength Rating as of 13 August 2019 of "A-" (Excellent) reflecting its balance sheet strength and level of free assets.

 Summary of the impact of scenarios

-Under the extreme recession scenario, Non-transferring Policyholders are better off post-transfer.
+Under the extreme scenario analysis, the Non-transferring Policyholders are better off post-transfer, but other categories of policyholders are worse off.